G-0-R-D/UQ/README.md

 - **ENV** is a concept I came up with to remove the need of modules to know anything about the context in which they are running.
 Module 'imports' (`getattr(ENV, 'x')`) can be changed in ENV before calling the module, making it possible to redirect things, and presents interesting opportunities for adapters...
 I'm thinking it could be useful for legacy code (imagine being able to use the latest HD VR keyboard on an old game that was designed to use a regular keyboard, by just writing an adapter and assigning the adapter as the ENV keyboard...)

-- Also, it makes the global namespace more dynamic and allows changing variables at runtime, which are then visible everywhere
+- Allows for modules to be included into the 'global' (ENV) namespace through build(ENV), while also removing the need for import statements (they just access what they need from the ENV, which allows it to potentially be changed even at runtime -- like to redirect print statements to logfiles, or change a device like a keyboard to some futuristic VR keyboard adapter instead...)

-- Applications can import `snap.SnapEnv` and subclass it to define their own standard ENV, and register themselves as an importable package using `SnapEnv.__register_package__("/root/of/package")` which will then allow imports subordinate to that package using `SnapEnv.__build__("package.x")`
+	- modules can be run directly with main(ENV)

-- Modules compatible with the ENV system implement a `def build(ENV):` and optionally a `def main(ENV):` if they want to run directly, and then add their elements into the ENV as one shared namespace
+- User Applications can import `snap.SnapEnv` and subclass it to define their own ENV, and register themselves as an importable package using `SnapEnv.__register_package__("/root/of/package")` which will then allow imports subordinate to that package using `SnapEnv.__build__("package.x")`

 - The idea is also that ENV can represent a sandbox or isolation of a runnable program, and could be discarded when finished so that only necessary components are loaded when they are needed (TODO...)

 - General practice is to put the `ENV.__build__` commands into `__init__.py` files, so we can just import packages by building the folder containing the `__init__.py` file...

-- `ENV.__build__('path.to.module')` calls the `def build(ENV)` function in the module
+- `ENV.__build__('path.to.module')` calls the `def build(ENV)` function in 'module'

 ### `../snap/lib/graphics`

-`SnapMatrix` → `SnapMetrics` → `SnapContainer` → user is the basic intended design.
+`SnapMatrix` → `SnapMetrics` → `SnapContainer` → **user** is the basic intended design.
 Use `SnapContainer` (or subclass) as the base for all of your renderable elements.

 #### SnapMatrix